Cassia County School District #151

 Bicycles are to be parked in the bike rack located between the two parking lot areas on the grass in the front of the school.
 The school cannot be responsible for bicycles brought onto school grounds which are lost, damaged, or stolen.

-Students may not utilize personal electronic devices (cell phone, iPod, Gameboy, etc) on school grounds unless directed by their classroom teacher or otherwise having been given permission via their IEP, 504, or Health plan.
+Students may not utilize personal electronic devices (cell phone, Gaming systems, laptops, etc.) on school grounds unless directed by their classroom teacher or otherwise having been given permission via their IEP, 504, or Health plan.

 The school is not responsible for any toys or items brought to school by students.
 Please have students leave these items at home.